-Campbelltown City Library has hit the road, travelling to local events, services and schools as part of the Library Unplugged outreach program.
+Campbelltown Library programs have hit the road, and will be travelling to local events, services and schools as part of the Library Unplugged outreach program.

-Powered by a new Renault Kangoo electric van, Library Unplugged was launched during Ingleburn Alive on Saturday 18 March.
+Powered by a new Renault Kangoo electric van, Library Unplugged will launch during Ingleburn Alive on Saturday 18 March.

-The van will initially target developing areas, community events, aged care facilities and isolated residents, with plans to extend the service to community groups and organisations in the future.
+The van will initially target developing areas, aged care facilities and isolated residents, with plans to extend the service to community groups and organisations in the future.